mscaudill/tabbed/paper/paper.md

 # Comparison
-Tablib [@tablib], comma [@comma], and pandas [@pandas] are popular alternative packages to Tabbed. \autoref{tbl: table1} compares the features of these packages.
+Tablib [@tablib], comma [@comma], and pandas [@pandas] are popular alternative packages to tabbed. \autoref{tbl: table1} compares the features of these packages.
 Pandas `read_csv` function most closely matches the available features in Tabbed but it has two draw backs; it does not detect where the data section begins and it does not support conditional reading of data rows.
 The first issue